What You Need to Know When Your Partner Has MS

-Multiple sclerosis is an unpredictable, incurable disease.
-You and your partner will experience the full range of emotions, including fear, anger and denial.
-The challenge may be to share your thoughts and emotions with your partner, in a constructive way, so that you can begin to face them together.
-Know that it’s okay to cry, too.
+MS is an autoimmune disease that causes symptoms such as weakness, fatigue, balance and coordination issues, numbness/tingling, pain, problems with vision, cognition, or bladder/bowel function, paralysis, and difficulty walking.
+MS is unpredictable and incurable.
+You and your partner may experience strong emotions.
+The challenge may be to share your thoughts and emotions with your partner in a constructive way so that you can begin to face them together.
+Know that it’s OK to cry, too.

 Develop a common language

 Become aware of the subtle nuances in the words your partner chooses to describe his/her symptoms or personal challenges.
 Much can be expressed in few words when a foundation of understanding and shared experiences support the conversation.
-Focus on developing your relationship in the face of chronic disease.
+Something as simple as telling my husband that my face is feeling more numb than usual lets him know that my MS has me feeling rundown.
+Try to focus on developing and strengthening your relationship in the face of chronic disease.

 Begin to notice how certain environmental factors, situations, or other health issues affect your partner as well as yourself.
 For many people living with MS, heat and acute illness temporarily increase symptoms.
-Loud and excessively stimulating events may be exhausting.
-One day of strenuous activity may require at least two days of rest and recuperation.
+Loud and excessively stimulating events can cause sensory overload and be exhausting.
+Also, one day of strenuous activity may require at least two days of rest and recuperation.

 Take care of yourself

-If your partner is heat sensitive, learn about cooling strategies and know that the power of ice is almost magical.
-If walking long distances increases risk of falls, circle the block one more time and drop your partner off at the door of your destination.
-Be extra cautious once fatigue sets in as the risk of hazards increases.
+If your partner is heat sensitive, check out these cooling strategies and know that the power of ice is almost magical.
+Walking long distances can increase risk of falls and fatigue.
+Take the time to circle the block one more time and drop your partner off at the door of your destination before parking the vehicle.
+Also, be extra cautious once fatigue sets in as the risk of hazards increases.

 Realize that MS will not be responsible for every single health problem your partner may experience.
 Just because someone has MS doesn’t exempt him/her from developing other health issues.
 Continue with routine health screenings and seek medical treatment for acute illness.
-But do be aware that a combination of illnesses may increase the challenges associated with MS.
+Be aware, however, that a combination of illnesses may increase the challenges associated with MS.

 Be patient with and supportive of each other.
 There will be good days and bad days, and all sorts of days in between.
 Remember that support comes in many forms: physical, emotional, financial, social, spiritual, and more.
 Patience, support, communication, and empathy will help you and your partner navigate the ups and downs of life with MS.